...

 The dog-friendly cafe serves Korean food, coffee and drinks.

-The park is equipped with pet-friendly amenities like agility equipment and shaded seating areas for owners.
+The park includes pet-friendly amenities such as agility equipment and shaded seating areas for owners.

 Our dog Winnie at the High 1 Pet Club Sky Park in summer.